ataraxao/drex/introduction.md

 ### The Nash Equilibrium of Cooperation

 The CWA does not attempt to contract away child-support law.
 It mathematically outcompetes the extraction incentives by making **cooperative compounding** the dominant expected-value path.
-If state child support yields roughly **$40,000/year**, but the passive compounding of the Recipient Party’s capped 50% CWA share yields roughly **$50,000/year**, the **Nash equilibrium shifts**.
+If state child support yields roughly **$40,000/year**, but the passive compounding of the Recipient Party’s capped 50% CWA share yields roughly **$50,000/year** (and increases every passing year), the **Nash equilibrium shifts**.
 It becomes less economically rational for the Recipient Party to treat the child-support system as a primary cashflow strategy, because the dominant expected-value path is to maintain the cooperative wealth engine.

 In that regime, child support is pulled back toward its intended role: a **safety backstop** to ensure the child’s needs are met, rather than a proxy mechanism for the ex-partner’s financial survival.